-The U-Haul U-Box program has changed significantly since I first used them back in the spring of 2009, and so my original review is sorely in need of an update.
+U-Haul's U-Box program has changed significantly since I first used them back in Spring 2009, and so my original review is sorely in need of an update.

 I looked at some other destination combinations for comparison.
-While the shipping costs seem distance based (which makes sense), monthly storage seems location based.
+While the shipping costs seem distance-based (which makes sense), monthly storage seems location-based.
 A move from San Francisco to Sacramento would cost about $500, but almost $100/month for storage.
-A move from Seattle to Miami would cost about $1700, and about $90/month for storage.
+A move from Seattle to Miami would cost about $1,700 and about $90/month for storage.

 For our trip north, the cost is getting a little up there for our budget.
-We are considering saving some money by driving a U-Haul trailer our selves, but the convenience of door-to-door service (to Canada, no less) is so tempting it might still be worth it.
+We are considering saving some money by driving a U-Haul trailer ourselves, but the convenience of door-to-door service (to Canada, no less) is so tempting it might still be worth it.

-When we moved from St. Louis, we picked option 2.
+When we moved from St. Louis, we picked option two.
 However, because of a mixup with scheduling the delivery, they dropped it off for free.
 We didn’t even have to pay for the trailer.
 This is why they keep getting points in my book for customer service.

 For the best customer service, talk to the folks at your local U-Haul location.
 I tried contacting their central customer service through the U-Haul website (via both chat and phone) and found them clueless.

 When we were trying to figure out the best time to do our move, I used the customer service chat to ask if they did Sunday pickup.
-The person basically said “I don’t know, try calling our customer service number.”
+The person basically said, “I don’t know, try calling our customer service number.”
 So I did, and they said yes.
 We found out later from our local U-Haul that no, they don’t actually do Sunday pickup.

 When it came time to get our boxes, our local U-Haul was supposed to give us a call to set up a time.
 Days passed without hearing a word.
 Finally, the day before our scheduled delivery, I called them up to figure out what was going on.
 It turns out that the order they got from the only system only gave them an old phone number that was associated with my billing address.
-I know that was a bad thing on my part and have since fixed my billing phone number, but the reservation system didn’t even give them my email address (which it definitely had) or my cell phone (which I’m pretty sure it had).
+I know that was a bad thing on my part, and I have since fixed my billing phone number, but the reservation system didn’t even give them my email address (which it definitely had) or my cell phone (which I’m pretty sure it had).

-We had to scramble a little after the phone number mixup, but because we only had one box they were able to squeeze us in without any delays.
+We had to scramble a little after the phone number mixup, but because we only had one box, they were able to squeeze us in without any delays.
 And as I mentioned before, they also didn’t charge us for the delivery or the trailer.

-We had hoped that they could pick up our box on a Sunday, because that was the day we were driving to Colorado, and we didn’t feel comfortable leaving the box all alone until Monday.
-While they weren’t able to pick it up Sunday, they were able to squeeze us in Saturday evening (though again, it helped we only had one box).
+We had hoped that they could pick up our box on a Sunday because that was the day we were driving to Colorado, and we didn’t feel comfortable leaving the box all alone until Monday.
+While they weren’t able to pick it up Sunday, they were able to squeeze us in Saturday evening (though, again, it helped we only had one box).

 The lesson to take away is this: for any questions, contact your LOCAL U-Haul.
 If you think their online reservation system might be having bugs (I’ve run into a few), contact your local U-Haul.
 If you want to avoid the online reservation system altogether, I’m sure your local U-Haul can set you up just as easily.